 Before taking their photographs, Vinogradova would have conversations with her subjects and a personal story emerged for each one: "About rejection by their parents and intolerance from society, about coming out and accepting themselves as gay, about loneliness and fears, about their dreams and love," she said.

-These photos were captured over a two-year span, full of men -- like Sasha, 22 -- who were tired of hiding their true selves.
+The photos in her project, "Melancholy Days," were captured over a two-year span, full of men who were tired of hiding their true selves.

-Misha, 27.
-"I chose to take poetic, intimate portraits depicting an internal beauty of the characters," Vinogradova said.
+"I chose to take poetic, intimate portraits depicting an internal beauty of the characters," she said.
 "And I want people to take just a few minutes to recognize each other's beauty instead of attacking each other for their differences."